- Sport and Exercise Science

 You’ll benefit from discounted BASES and CIMSPA membership, which gives you access to graduate job opportunities, online professional development learning materials and a quarterly newsletter, so you can keep up to date with any changes within the field.

-93 per cent of our biosciences and medicine students go on to employment or further study (Graduate Outcomes 2024, HESA).
+93% of our biosciences graduates are in employment or further study (Graduate Outcomes 2024, HESA).
 With a Sport and Exercise Science degree, you could take a role such as:

 - Exercise referral specialist